 The INDEX function returns a value or the reference to a value from within a table or range.
 It is used to fetch values from tabular data when you have the row and column numbers of the lookup value.

-The INDEX function in Excel have two formats, the Array Format (which is the most basic format), and the Range Format.
+The INDEX function in Excel has two formats, the Array Format (which is the most basic format), and the Range Format.
 In this tutorial, you will learn how to use both formats of the INDEX function in Excel.

 The Array Format